 VAT Error Correction Form

-If you do not meet the above criteria for reporting your VAT error on your current VAT return, then you will need claim for your backdated VAT using a Form VAT652 and post it to HMRC at:
+If you do not meet the above criteria for reporting your VAT error on your current VAT return, then you will need claim for your backdated VAT using a Form VAT652 and post it to the VAT error correction team at:

 HM Revenue and Customs